 The book’s final section brings an uncanny ten-headed alien to Earth and the apocalypse that unfolds is complex and devastating.
 Ten-Headed Alien, broad in scope, revels in strange, protean imagery to explore the swamps between our natural and technological worlds.

-To Pre-order the book, visit the Wolsak & Wynn website.
+To Order the book, visit the Wolsak & Wynn website.

 Advanced Praise for Ten-Headed Alien

 “Brock’s book is a sophisticated monster.
 This is war poetry that white-knuckles the horror story of normal life, where the most human thing about a robot is its lack of function.
 Here, language is a junkyard drum set of evil sounds, let loose in pursuit of an enemy half-machinic, half-mythic.
 Success is mutually assured destruction.”

 – Linda Besner, author of Feel Happier in Nine Seconds

 “David James Brock is the vital, urgent and mesmerizing maestro of the breakdown.
 His voices – brimming with acuity, wit and imagination – chart the frightening and inexorable breaking down of our times.
 Ten-Headed Alien documents the struggle for coherence and connection in the moments where spasm meets dance, where nightmare bleeds into vision, where we encounter the monster of our history and where the fertile ruins of the present are surveyed from the ruins of the future.”

 – Daniel Scott Tysdal, author of Fauxccasional Poems

 Spring Preview: Staff Picks (All Lit Up, 01/03/2018)